The Midwest Writing Center announces The Foster-Stahl Chapbook Series, Open for Submissions September 1 – December 31, 2020

 The contest is named in memory of two important figures in MWC’s history, whose lasting contributions to the Center have made this series possible: Mary Foster (1937-2019), a long-time educator and member of the MWC Board of Directors, as well as a founding member of MWC’s Legacy Society, and Richard “Dick” Stahl (1939-2020), a teacher and poet who published three collections (including Bluffing and Mr. Farnam’s Guests), and served at the inaugural Quad Cities Poet Laureate 2001-2003.

 All submitted manuscripts will be reviewed and selected by a group of writers/editors affiliated with MWC.
 Authors of selected manuscripts will receive a publishing contract with MWC Press, a $300 publication fee, 20 copies of the finished chapbook, and an invitation to a reading in the Quad Cities (either in a virtual format, or an in-person reading, if possible, with MWC will covering travel expenses).
 MWC is committed to publishing at least one chapbook in the spring/summer of 2021, but reserves the right to select more than one manuscript for publication.
 The series aims to publish at least one chapbook every year starting in 2021.

-The submission period will run from September 1-November 30, 2020.
+The submission period will run from September 1-December 31, 2020… deadline extended!.
 Submissions will be accepted via email and snail mail.
 Full submission details can be found below.